 Water and milk are the best drinks for children as they do not contain free sugars.
 Higher consumption of sugary drinks has been linked with weight gain in children.
 Some drinks like milk and fruit juice provide vitamins and minerals.
 In the case of fruit juice this also contains free sugars and so they should not be consumed in large amounts.

-Drinking sugary drinks too often can also lead to tooth decay, especially if consumed frequently between meals or if teeth are not brushed regularly with fluoride toothpaste.
+Drinking sugary drinks too often can also lead to tooth decay, especially if consumed often between meals or if teeth are not brushed regularly with fluoride toothpaste.

 Some drinks, such as fruit juice, fizzy drinks and squash are acidic, and this can cause dental erosion if they are drunk often.
 Some drinks such as tea, coffee and some soft drinks may also contain caffeine which is a mild stimulant.
 Children, especially younger children, should generally have less caffeine than adults due to their smaller size.
 Caffeine may affect children’s sleep if consumed close to bedtime.

-For more information about drinks for children see our hydration guides for 1-4 years and 5-11 years.
+For more information about drinks for children our hydration guides for 1-4 years and 5-11 years can be downloaded below.

 Practical tips to keep children hydrated

-- Ensure children have a drink before school i.e. with breakfast, and during breaks/playtime.
+- Ensure children have a drink before school with breakfast, as well as during breaks/playtime.

 - Parents, teachers and guardians should offer drinks regularly, especially in hot weather.

-- Remember that many foods have a high water content and can also contribute to fluid intake. i.e. fruit, vegetables, soup, yogurt.
+- Remember that many foods have a high water content and can also contribute to fluid intake, such as fruit, vegetables, soup and yogurt.